nguyencao247/Election_Analysis/README.md

 win_county_percent = 0
 ```

 The variables are mutable; therefore, users can change them to fit their specific goal.
 Users can also create as many lists and dictionaries as they need to analyze the data in more detail.
-Where it says "county_options = []" and
+Where it says **"county_options = []"** and
-"county_votes = {}", these variables can be edited there.
+**"county_votes = {}"**, these variables can be edited there.

 ### Modification Examples